 Please implement SAP Note 2723182 before using the mass setup tool to apply the latest corrections.

-Run the mass setup tool providing CSV file as input.
+The Mass Maintenance Application can be used with a csv file upload.
+As separator a semicolon is used, instead of comma.
 The proxy settings entered while executing the STC01 task list (in Step 1 – Execute STC01 task list SAP_SUPPORT_HUB_CONFIG) is also used when generating these channels.

 The step can be repeated multiple times if new technical communication users are available.